trixi-framework/HOHQMesh.jl/docs/src/guided-tour.md

     @info "To visualize the project (boundary curves, background grid, mesh, etc.), include `GLMakie` and run again." end

 # Generate the mesh.
-This produces the mesh and TecPlot files `AllFeatures.mesh` and `AllFeatures.tec`
+This produces the mesh and TecPlot files `IceCreamCone.mesh` and `IceCreamCone.tec`
 # and save them to the `out` folder.
 Also, if there is an active plot in the project `p` it is
 # updated with the mesh that was generated.